vivekkash/Docker/README.md

 # Docker
-Docker concepts and application deployment
+Docker basic concepts and application deployment for beginners

+## Dockerfile

 This is basic steps for beginners to learn docker